AyushK101/cli-linux/intro.md

 ## shell
 - A `command interpreter program` (like a `compiler`) that enables users to interact with an operating system, executing commands and scripts.
+- A shell is basically an interface present between the kernel and the user.

 ## CLI (command line interface)
 - The `interface(provided by terminal)` where users can input commands and execute them to perform specific tasks or operations.